- I am changing jobs next year. Do I keep my original RO for this revalidation cycle?

 -

-Your evidence will fall into four main categories:
+Your evidence will fall into six types:

 - I do work for more than one organisation – will I need a responsible officer for each role?